 High blood pressure is usually diagnosed using the familiar blood pressure test that involves a cuff wrapped around the upper arm.
 The cuff is inflated and then sensors measure the pressure of blood beating against the arteries.

 Blood pressure is measured using two numbers -- systolic and diastolic pressure.
 Systolic, the upper number, is the pressure when the heart is beating.
 Diastolic, the lower number, is the pressure between beats.
 Normal blood pressure is considered to be anything below 120/80.
 Prehypertension is defined as a systolic reading between 120 and 139 and a diastolic reading between 80 and 89.
 Hypertension is defined as blood pressure of 140/90 or higher.
-For people with diabetes or chronic kidney disease, hypertension is defined as 130/80 and for people over age 60, high blood pressure is defined as 150/90 or higher.
+For people over age 60, high blood pressure is defined as 150/90 or higher.

 How can I prevent high blood pressure?